 UConn Women Win Historic 100th Game In A Row

 Pushing their win streak to a new level — triple digits — the University of Connecticut's women's basketball team achieved a milestone Monday, beating No. 6 South Carolina, 66-55, for their 100th win.

 No other basketball team, male or female, has neared the mark in the NCAA.

-The last time UConn lost a game was 818 days ago — back in November of 2014, when another No. 6 team — Stanford — got the better of the Huskies in overtime.
+As of Monday night, the last time UConn lost a game was 818 days earlier — back in November of 2014, when another No. 6 team — Stanford — got the better of the Huskies in overtime.
 That was a road game for UConn; last night's game was a home win, and former Huskies stars such as Sue Bird, Maya Moore and Breanna Stewart turned out to watch Coach Geno Auriemma's latest run at history.

-Putting the team's feat in perspective, Christine Brennan of USA Today tells Morning Edition that the only attainment left for UConn to pursue might be the one Wayland Baptist University set in the 1950s, when they won 131 straight.

 UConn Women Win Historic 100th Game In A Row